 Expand the Advanced health check settings and change the Healthy threshold to 2 and the Interval to 10.
 Leave the other settings as they are.
 This will help speed up our testing later on.

 2.1 — Open the Amazon EC2 Auto Scaling console.
-Please look carefully at any banners and switch to the new EC2 Console using the provided banner links if you are still using the old console.
-Once you are in the new console, click Create Auto Scaling Group.
+Look carefully at any banners and switch to the new EC2 console using the provided banner links if you are still using the old console.
+Once you are in the new console, choose Create Auto Scaling group.

 2.2 — A launch template includes parameters required to launch an Amazon EC2 instance such as the ID of the Amazon Machine Image (AMI) and an instance type.
-The Amazon EC2 Auto Scaling group requires either a launch template or launch configuration in order to be created.
+To create an Amazon EC2 Auto Scaling group, we need either a launch template or a launch configuration.
 We will use a launch template because it offers improvements over using a launch configuration.
-To better understand the benefits launch templates offer you can read more here.
-Click on the Create Launch Template link near the bottom of the page.
+To better understand the benefits of launch templates, see Launch an instance from a launch template.
+Choose the Create a launch template link near the bottom of the page.
 A new tab will open in your browser.

-Scroll down to Network Settings and select the security group that was created for the Application Load Balancer during Step 1.
-It will most likely be called load-balancer-wizard-1 unless it was named something differenty when it was created.
+Scroll down to Network settings and select the security group that was created for the Application Load Balancer during Step 1.

 Copy and paste the following text into the User data field: